 How to Calculate Pro Rata Holiday

-A full-time employee’s basic statutory holiday entitlement is 28 days.
-This implies that they work five days a week.
+A full-time employee's basic statutory holiday entitlement is 28 days.
+This calculation is based on a standard biweekly pay structure where employees are typically paid for five days per week.
 The sum of five times 5.6 equals the full 28-day entitlement.

 Upgrade To A Pro Rata Role